nshout/nshout/README.md

 I sadly do not have many open-source projects, most of them are private.
 But I am going to have open-source projects from time to time!

 ### Why am I even here?
-- I became a software developer because I am very impressed by the software world and wanted to take a taste of it
+- I am very impressed by the software world and wanted to take a taste of it
 - I'm currently most familiar with Python
 - I'm currently also mastering Python as well
 - I love to work with Python and Discord, mainly developing Discord bots